davidrumseymapcenter/overlaying-the-past/pages/boilerplate.md

       // Add an event listener for the slider.

       // Add your geojson data source here.

+      // Add your popup event listener here.

+      // Add a mouseover event listener to the layer.

       // Add zoom and rotation controls to the map. map.addControl(new mapboxgl.NavigationControl());